sarpt/mpv-web-front/README.md

 Frontend for the `mpv-web-api`.

-Written in svelte with typscript.
+Written in svelte with typescript.

 ## Running